neuralrp/neuralrp/README.md

 ---

+## Known Limitations

+- No cloud extensibility, all local
+- Requires AUTOMATIC1111 for image generation, not compatible with ComfyUI and others at this time (run with --API).
+- Requires OpenAI-compatible backend with text to text LLM running locally (KoboldCcp strongly recommended).
+- Tested with KoboldCcp with a quantized 12B LLM model tuned for RP, and with A1111 running an Illustrious SD model.
+- All testing done with a NVidia 3060 12GB vRAM GPU
+- Running 2 LLMs with an 8GB vRAM GPU is untested, will likely lead to sub-optimal results
+- Danbooru tagging is optimized for SD models like Pony and Illustrious, which are trained for that input.
+Other SD models are untested

 ## Hardware Requirements

 **Recommended:**
-- 12-16GB VRAM GPU (for running both LLM's at the same time)
+- 12GB+ VRAM GPU (for running both LLM's at the same time)
 - Python 3.8+
 - KoboldCpp (LLM inference)
 - AUTOMATIC1111 WebUI (image generation)

 **Minimum:**
-- 8GB VRAM (with Performance Mode)
+- 8GB VRAM (with Performance Mode), recommended just use 1 model at a time
 - Supports: KoboldCpp, Ollama, Tabby (OpenAI-compatible)

 ---